 Dehydration, diarrhoea, excessive sweating (hyperhidrosis) and laxative abuse are common causes of low potassium levels.

-Other causes include medicines that affect the amount of potassium in the body, such as water pills.
+Other causes include drugs that affect the amount of potassium in the body, such as diuretics (“water pills”).

 Low potassium symptoms

 Symptoms of low potassium are usually mild.
 At times the effects of low potassium can be vague.
 There may be more than one symptom involving the gastrointestinal (GI) tract, kidneys, muscles, heart, and nerves.